rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

 # Bitcoin as a Store of Value

-Of all attributes of money,
- it is as a
- store of value that most people today first encounter Bitcoin.
-This is not because
+Today, most people first encounter Bitcoin as a speculative gamble, more than a potential store of value, but as future wealth.

- Bitcoin is strongest as a store of value, no, we first encounter Bitcoin as a store of value because we live under fiat and fiat is simply the worst possible store of value
+We don't first encounter Bitcoin as a store of value because it is strongest as a store of value, no, we first encounter Bitcoin as a store of value because we live under fiat, and fiat is simply the worst possible store of value
  (continuously losing value over time).